LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 ## Stage 1: Create data in the correct format

-An overview of this stage is available as a YouTube video.
-See [Library data tools: converting membership postcodes](https://youtu.be/u8CRSplPfRo).
+<iframe width="560" height="315" src="https://www.youtube.com/embed/u8CRSplPfRo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The first stage involves getting data into the required format.
 The format is a recently created standard from the DCMS co-ordinated [library data schema project](https://schema.librarydata.uk/membership).
-Census-based geographic areas are useful for analysis: we can look at counts of library members relative to population, as well as area deprivation measures.
+Census-based areas are useful for analysis: we can look at counts of library members relative to population, as well as deprivation measures.
 This first tool converts postcodes to these areas.
 For postcodes in England and Wales it converts to LSOA (lower super output area), for Northern Ireland to Small Area, and for Scotland, Data Zones.

 If services do not wish to use a web tool for this step, an alternative is to perform this stage themselves, and do the conversion using the [Office for National Statistics Postcode directory](https://geoportal.statistics.gov.uk/datasets/ons-postcode-directory-november-2020) data.
 Then skip to stage 2.
 Please feel free to get in touch for help performing this step manually.